0

 There would, of course, be one stage in her life when she might appear to qualify for more than merely honorary inclusion in the category of ‘Sapphist’, and that was during the period of her brief affair with Vita Sackville West, the inspiration and implicit dedicatee of Orlando, first published in 1928, just before Woolf gave, at Cambridge’s Girton and Newnham Colleges, then both still women-only, the talk which would eventually become A Room of One’s Own.

 This lecture seeks to place Woolf and notions of Sapphism in both a personal and broader cultural context.
+Alison Hennegan is a retired Fellow of Trinity Hall, University of Cambridge.

 Sunday 31 August 2025